Where Is the Friend's House?: Plot

-Ahmad, a grade schooler, watches as his teacher berates a fellow student, Mohammad Reza, for repeatedly failing to complete the homework in his notebook, threatening expulsion on the next offense.
+Ahmad, a grade schooler from the village of Koker, watches as his teacher berates a fellow student, Mohammad Reza, for repeatedly failing to complete the homework in his notebook, threatening expulsion on the next offense.
 When Ahmad returns home, he realizes he has accidentally taken Reza's notebook.
-Against his mother's orders, he sets out in search for Reza's house, encountering false leads, dead ends, and distractions as he attempts to enlist adults in his search, most of whom ignore him or cannot answer his questions.
-When night falls and he has been unable to find Reza's house, Ahmad goes home and does both his and Reza's homework in the notebooks.
-The next day, the homework is deemed excellent by the teacher.
+Against his mother's orders, he sets out in search for Reza's house in the neighbouring Poshteh, encountering false leads, dead ends, and distractions as he attempts to enlist adults in his search, most of whom ignore him or cannot answer his questions.
+When night falls, unable to find Reza's house, Ahmad returns home and does both his and Reza's homework in the notebooks.
+The next day, Ahmad arrives at class just in time, and the homework is deemed excellent by the teacher.